-Type 8711 is a unit for the control of the mass flow of gases that is relevant for most applications in Process Technology.
-The measured value provided by the sensor (see the description on page 2) will be compared in the digital regulation electronics with the predefined set point according to the signal; if a control difference is present, the control value output to the proportional valve will be modified using a Pl-control algorithm.
-Due to the fact that the sensor is directly in the bypass channel a very fast settling time of the MFC is reached.
+Type 8711 controls the mass flow of gases that is relevant for most applications in process technologies.
+The measured value provided by the chip sensor (see the description on page 2) will be compared in the digital control electronics with the predefined set point according to the signal; if a control difference is present, the control value output to the proportional valve will be modified using a PI-control algorithm.
+Due to the fact that the sensor is directly in contact with the gas a very fast response time of the MFC is reached.
 In this way, the mass flow can be maintained at a fixed value or a predefined profile can be followed, regardless of pressure variations or other changes in the system.
-Type 8711 can optionally be calibrated for two different gases, the user is able to switch between these two gases.
-As the control element, a proportional valve working at low friction guarantees a high sensitivity and a good control characteristics of the unit.
-Typical application areas are gas dosing or rather the production of gas mixtures in:
+Type 8711 can optionally be calibrated for two different gases, the user is able to switch between these